 How will Bryn Mawr’s mitigation plan affect students who take classes at Haverford?

 In Level 1 and Level 2, Bryn Mawr students will be able to attend their classes at Haverford, with the caveat that in Level 2 more classes may be temporarily remote.
-However, for the week of Sept 8, Bryn Mawr students will attend Haverford’s classes remotely.

 How is the College enforcing masking and social distancing rules?